SACHSTech/Java-Style-Guide/README.md

 # Java Style Guide
 ## Introduction
-This is a reference on house Java coding style for ICS3U and ICS4U students at St. Augustine CHS in Markham, Ontario, Canada.

 Code style conventions often differ depending on the organization, team, or codebase you’re working in.
 Professional developers are expected to observe and respect the conventions of the project they join, even if they personally prefer a different style.

-Here at St. Augustine CHS, this guide defines our standard.
+Here at St. Augustine CHS, this guide will define our standard.
 Follow it consistently so your code looks professional, readable, and familiar to anyone else in the class.

 - ICS3U Students: Use this guide as you begin programming.
 - ICS4U Students: Use this as a refresher and note special conventions when we begin **Object-Oriented Programming (OOP)**.